MattLoyeD/ggt/README.md

 - Making a cache system for RSS (if two users have a.xml, we don't need to parse 2 time each refresh but one time each 2 minutes).
 - Making a logo and improve design.
 - Making an how to use.
+- Making notifications on Tab Bar for seeing new entrance by checking last "seen".
 - Making an highlighter for seeing wich title appeared in last 3 / 10 / 30 / 60 minutes etc. It's to easy readability.
 - Link with Google OAuth.
 - Making a "Tell a friend"